magnesj/ResInsight/docs/FlowDiagnosticsPlots.md

 ## Flow Characteristics Plot

 This window displays three different graphs describing the overall behaviour of the reservoir for each timestep.
-The timesteps available are only the ones flow diagnostics results has been requested.
+The timesteps available are only those aready calculated by the flow diagnostics solver.
+That means timesteps for which flow diagnostic results have been requested either by Cell Results, Well Allocation Plots, or Well Log Extraction Curves.

 ![]({{ site.baseurl }}/images/FlowCharacteristicsPlot.png)

-- **Lorenz Coefficient** -- This plot displys the lorenz coefficient for the complete reservoir for each calculated timestep.
+- **Lorenz Coefficient** -- This plot displays the lorenz coefficient for the complete reservoir for each calculated timestep.
 The background is colored to serve as a reference for the timestep in the other graphs.
 - **Flow Capacity vs Storage Capacity** -- This plot displays one curve for each timestep of the F-phi curve for the reservoir.
 The color of the curve indicates the timestep, and can be looked up in the background color of the **Lorenz Coefficient** plot.
 - **Sweep Efficiency** -- This plot displays one Sweep Efficiency curve for each calculated timestep.
 The color of the curve indicates the timestep.